kevinlondon/kevinlondon.github.io/_posts/2016-09-12-refactoring-analogies.md

 with a pile of trash forever.

 It can make a big difference if you make small improvements.
-Adding tests, cleaning things up, refactoring even a little bit - these will all pay dividends over time.
+Adding tests, cleaning things up, refactoring - these pay dividends over time.
 It doesn't have to be perfect.
 Making things a little better will be a huge improvement.

 I worked with a legacy codebase that no one wanted to work with.
-As a team, we didn't write tests or care about code quality because we had been told that it "was going away soon".
+As a team, we didn't write tests or care about code quality because we had thought that it "was going away soon".
 It didn't.

-When we realized we would have to live with the code for a while, we made a conscious choice to change our attitude towards the legacy codebase.
+We realized we would have to live with the code so we changed our attitude towards it.
 We wrote tests.
 We followed best practices.
 We improved our [code review processes](https://www.kevinlondon.com/2015/05/05/code-review-best-practices.html).
-Eventually, it got to a pretty good place and developers stopped avoiding it.
+In time, developers stopped avoiding it.
 We had to live with the pile of trash, so we chose to own it and improve instead of letting it rot.

-If you can leave the code better than you found it, then you'll prevent other people from treating it like a pile of trash too.
-We can transform the trash from an obligaton into an asset.
+If you leave the code better than you found it, you'll prevent other people from treating it like a pile of trash.
+We can transform the trash from an obligation into an asset.

 Tube of Toothpaste